When to travel to Panama

 When to travel

-The peak tourist season in Panama is during the dry season, when rain is unlikely and temperatures are very pleasant without being overly hot.
+The peak tourist season for holidays in Panama is during the dry season, when rain is unlikely and temperatures are very pleasant without being overly hot.
 This is also helped by the lower humidity at this time of the year, which makes it more comfortable for anyone who struggles with the heat.

 Of course, you can still visit the country during the wet season, although you will need to be prepared for showers.
 Panama City boasts a range of attractions - indoors and outdoors - so there should be something to keep you occupied when the downpours hit.